fgarcialainez/ML4iOS/README.md

 Please feel free to contribute to this library.
 My idea was to publish it under Apache License in order to allow that anybody interested can contribute to the project.
-I am sure that it could help to a lot of iOS developers that want to integrate Machine Learning functionalities on their applications.
+I am sure that it could help iOS developers that want to integrate machine learning functionalities on their applications.

 The recommended steps to follow for any contribution are: